Azure/Azure-Sentinel/DataConnectors/GitHub/readme.md

 "workspaceId": The Sentinel Workspace ID​ "workSpaceKey": The Sentinel Workspace Key
  ```
-4. There are two json files (ORGS.json and lastrun.json).
+4. There are two json files (ORGS.json and lastrun-Audit.json).
 5. Edit the ORGS.json file and update "org": "sampleorg" and replace sample org with your org name.
 If you have addtional orgs, add another line {"org": "sampleorg"} for each org.
-6. Upload the ORGS.json and lastrun.json to the storage account githublogicapp container.
+6. Upload the ORGS.json, and lastrun-Audit.json to the storage account githublogicapp container.
 7. Go to the keyvault-GitHubPlaybooks connection resource.
 8. Click Edit API Connection.
 9. Click Authorize.
 Sign in as the user.
 Click Save.
 10. The playbooks are deployed as disabled since the json files and connection has to be authorized.
 Go to each playbook and click Enable.

+Note: there are two parsers (here)[https://github.com/Azure/Azure-Sentinel/tree/master/Parsers/GitHub] to make the logs useful

 ## Deploy the Logic App template
 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FAzure-Sentinel%2Fmaster%2FDataConnectors%2FGitHub%2Fazuredeploy.json" target="_blank">